-RIA will also deliver rail upgrades along the rail corridor of the new Sunshine to Dandenong Line that will maximise the benefits of the Metro Tunnel.
+RNA will also deliver rail upgrades along the rail corridor of the new Sunshine to Dandenong Line that will maximise the benefits of the Metro Tunnel.
 This includes a new platform at West Footscray with a turnback facility, new hot standby tracks and drivers’ facilities and additional resilience crossovers.

-RIA was also awarded a major variation to deliver stabling yard upgrades across three stabling sites, platform modifications along the Sunbury Line and the power upgrade required for the existing line.
+RNA was also awarded a major variation to deliver stabling yard upgrades across three stabling sites, platform modifications along the Sunbury Line and the power upgrade required for the existing line.
 This includes 27km of overhead line equipment (OHLE) upgrades and two new substations, conventional signalling system upgrades and coordination of the corridor wide interface with V/Line and ARTC.

 AECOM is providing a design that meets the timeframe, integration, connectivity and maintenance requirements of this project.
 Some of the key features include: